zolodev/TheRustProgrammingLanguage/README.md

 * This is not a book for beginners, this might be a good book when you worked several months with the Rust language.
 To get a deeper understanding of Rust.

-**The good**
-* Rust is a lot to cover in one book, many new concepts that are new and I think it is important to mention that I find the author i many ways good at explaining the new concept in a good way.
-* The example projects where very good, easy to follow and explained in a good way.
-In my opinion they where the reason I wanted to know more.

 **Would I recommend the book?**

 Yes, but **not** to a beginner.